Pages

 A while back I received an email from Shabana Mahmood inviting my feedback about her immigration policy.
 It made me think back to the origins of this Labour government and how, although I firmly support Keir Starmer, I’ve always been unhappy about what seems to me to be Labour’s courting of the far right, especially re Brexit and immigration.

-When Labour started gearing up for the 2024 GE I was shocked at the rabidly nationalist approach it took, especially since I knew that Keir Starmer has always been an internationalist.
+But when Labour started gearing up for the 2024 GE I was shocked at the nationalist approach it took, especially since I knew that Keir Starmer has always been an internationalist.
 It was what made me decide to support him when he was running for Labour leadership.
 Well, that and his patent integrity and lack of personal ambition.
 At a Labour event where all the candidates spoke, he didn’t like promoting himself, and ended his spiel by saying that all the candidates present would make excellent leaders.

 None of them said the same of him.
 He won that leadership contest on the first round, which I hope reflected appreciation of his obvious integrity and vision (which included, I thought, the importance of our relationship with the EU) and not of voter misogyny, given that he was up against two women; Lisa Nandy and Rebecca Long-Bailey.